tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 vectors using $\mathcal{O}(log(n))$ steps, and it’s the reason that Bulletproofs are compact" [[10]].

-No wonder the Halo creators also looked at the IPP in their amortization strategies, particularly taking advantage of its recursive nature, .
+No wonder the Halo creators also looked at the IPP in their amortization strategies, particularly taking advantage of its recursive nature.
 Close attention is therefore given to the IPP as described by Bootle et al. [[9]].

 ## What is Recursive Proof Composition?